-In addition to presenting results for each of the 20 countries modeled, table 2.1 also includes results for various typologies of interest, which are based on the relevant subset of the 20 countries fulfilling those characteristics.
-This supports wider inferences about countries not included in the sample by providing an understanding of three factors.
-First is how results are influenced by the composition of the vehicle fleet-whether car dominant or mixed, if car vehicle miles traveled (VMT) accounts for more than 80 percent of the total VMT.
-Second is the country's net oil exporting status (if net importer or exporter).
-Third is the relative cost of vehicles, depending on whether the PPP index for vehicles produced by the World Bank's International Comparisons Program is above or below one (ICP 2017).
+countries fulfilling those characteristics.2 This supports wider inferences about countries not included in the sample by providing an understanding of three factors.
+First is how results are influenced by the composition of the vehicle fleet-whether car dominant or mixed, determined by whether car vehicle miles traveled (VMT) accounts for more than 80 percent of the total VMT.
+Second is the country's net oil exporting status (whether net importer or exporter).
+Third is the relative cost of vehicles, depending on whether the PPP index for vehicles produced by the World Bank's International Comparison Program is above or below one (ICP 2017).

 The economic analysis indicates that in just about every country a capital cost premium is associated with purchasing EVs.
-Moreover, this premium is substantial-of the order of US\$10,000 to 20,000 per million passenger-kilometers (the typical operating life of a family car).
-In percentage terms, the 30×30 scenario presents a capital cost premium of the order of 10 percent over BAU, though this declines toward 5 percent when fiscal advantages are taken into account.
+Moreover, this premium is substantial-on the order of

+US\$10,000 to 20,000 per million passenger vehicle-kilometers (the typical operating life of a family car).
+Turning to percentages, the 30×30 scenario presents a capital cost premium on the order of 10 percent over BAU, though this declines toward 5 percent when fiscal advantages are taken into account.